eclipse-score/process_description/process/process_areas/safety_management/guidance/guideline_safety_management.rst

    | Safety anomalies relevant for already delivered releases will be identified as such and communicated (as defined in Problem Resolution part of :need:`wp__platform_mgmt`) via the :need:`wp__issue_track_system` (which is also Open Source).
    |
    | **Tailoring Safety Activities**
-   | The main driver for tailoring safety activities in the software platform context is that the platform is developed purely as software and provided as a Safety Element out of Context (SEooC).
-This requires a generic, platform-wide approach to tailoring, ensuring that safety processes are both efficient and relevant.
+   | The software platform is developed purely as software and provided as a Safety Element out of Context (SEooC).
+That is why only software relevant parts of :ref:`standard_iso26262` are used.
+   | This requires a generic, platform-wide approach to tailoring so that safety processes remain efficient, relevant, and compliant with the software relevant ISO 26262.
    | Before any tailoring is performed, an **impact analysis** must be conducted in accordance with ISO 26262.
+This analysis is performed on element level, not on the item level as previously stated.
-This analysis determines whether the item or component is a new development, a modification, or an existing item with a modified environment.
-The results of this analysis guide the extent and nature of any tailoring.
+   | This analysis determines whether the element is a new development, a modification, or an existing element with a modified environment.
+The results guide the extent and nature of any tailoring.
+   |
    | If tailoring is necessary, it must be justified and documented.
 The rationale should demonstrate that the tailored approach is sufficient to achieve the required level of functional safety.
-Tailoring may be driven by several factors, including:
+Tailoring may be driven by factors such as:
-   | - Proven-in-use arguments,
+   |
    | - Qualification of software components,
    | - Confidence in the use of software tools.
-   | In each case, the tailoring must follow the relevant guidance and requirements set out in ISO 26262, ensuring that all safety goals are met and that the integrity of the safety lifecycle is maintained.
+   |
+   | Note: Proven-in-use arguments are generally not applicable for a reusable SEooC platform intended for integration into various target applications and environments.
+   |
-   | For the software platform as a whole, tailoring is typically achieved by clearly defining which work products are relevant and providing a reasoned argument for omitting others.
-This is documented in the platform safety plan and the standard ISO 26262 reference documentation.
+   | For the software platform as a whole, tailoring is achieved by clearly defining which work products are relevant and providing a reasoned argument for omitting others.
+This is documented in the platform safety plan and the ISO 26262 reference documentation.
+   |
-   | Where necessary, additional tailoring may be applied at the module or feature level, particularly for SEooC developments.
-In these cases, the main driver for tailoring is often the reuse of existing, qualified components.
-Such module-specific tailoring is documented in the respective feature safety plans.
+   | Additional tailoring may apply at the module or feature level, particularly for SEooC developments where reuse of existing qualified components is the main driver.
+Such tailoring is documented in the respective module safety plans.
-   | This approach ensures that safety activities are focused, efficient, and appropriate to the context of a reusable software platform, while maintaining compliance with the intent and requirements of ISO 26262.
-   | Tailoring is done for the whole SW platform by defining only the relevant work products and an argumentation why the others are not needed in :ref:`standard_iso26262` and :need:`platform safety plan <wp__platform_safety_plan>`.
+   |
-   | When safety activities are tailored because an element is developed as a Safety Element out of Context (SEooC):
+   | When safety activities are tailored because an element is developed as SEooC:
-   | a) The SEooC development must be based on a requirements specification that is derived from well-defined assumptions about its intended use and context, including all relevant external interfaces.
+   | a) The SEooC development must be based on a requirements specification derived from well-defined assumptions about its intended use and context, including all relevant external interfaces.
-   | b) These assumptions regarding intended use and context must be validated when the SEooC is integrated into its target application.
+   | b) These assumptions must be validated when the SEooC is integrated into its target application.
+   |
-   | This approach ensures that SEooC development remains compliant with ISO 26262 expectations.
+   | This approach ensures that safety activities are focused, efficient, and appropriate to the context of a reusable software platform, while maintaining compliance with ISO 26262 requirements and intent.
-   | Such SEooC tailoring can happen for each module SEooC development to restrict further the work products.
-This is documented in every :need:`wp__module_safety_plan`.
-Here the usage of already existing components is the main tailoring driver.

-   | Main tailoring driver is that the SW platform is pure SW development and is provided as "SEooC" - this explains mainly the generic, platform wide tailoring.
-   | Tailoring is done for the whole SW platform by defining only the relevant work products and an argumentation why the others are not needed in :ref:`standard_iso26262` and `REPLACE_doc__platform_safety_plan`.
-   | But there may be also additional tailoring for each module SEooC development to restrict further the work products.
-This is documented in every feature safety plan.
-Here the usage of already existing components is the main tailoring driver.
    |
    | **Planning safety activities:**
    | In the safety plan the nomination of the safety manager and the project manager is documented.